What are panic attacks?

 - “Low blood sugar”

 - “Stimulant use (amphetamines, cocaine, caffeine)”

 - “Medication withdrawal”

 Treatment of panic attacks

 Since this condition is generally in the thought process, cognitive behavioral therapy is the most effective treatment.
 The purpose of this therapy is to reevaluate the negative thinking process of a person.
 Why?
 Because most incidents are triggered by irrational fear.
-A person with this condition, for instance, may fear of having a heart attack without having such medical condition.
+A person with this condition, for instance, may fear to have a heart attack without having such a medical condition.
 Realizing that the fear is not real can lessen the incident.